 The African king cricket

-Also commonly referred to as the “Parktown prawn,” the African king cricket is endemic to South Africa.
+Also known as the “Parktown prawn,” the African king cricket is endemic to South Africa.
 They were informally dubbed the Parktown prawn due to their large presence in the Johannesburg suburb of Parktown.
 These crickets may grow between 6 centimetres to 7 centimetres in length, and are recognisable for their orange or light-brown bodies with black stripes along their abdomens.
 They also have antennae that are usually as long as their bodies.

 They grow to lengths of 13 millimetres to 33 millimetres.
 Unlike most cricket species, the camel cricket does not possess any sound producing appendages, nor wings.
-Instead, these crickets have long, powerful limbs which they use to leap away when feeling threatened.
+Instead, these crickets have long, powerful limbs which they use to leap away when they are threatened.
 Their long antennae help them to navigate the dark spaces in which they gather.

 The African mole cricket